Sergey Afanasyev (racing driver): Formula RUS and Formula Renault 2000

-Sergey began his racing career in openwheels in 2003 in the Formula RUS.
+Afanasyev began his racing career in openwheels in 2003 in the Formula RUS.
 That year saw him take three wins in this series.
 The next year he took championship title.
 He also took part in eight Formula Renault Monza races for BVM Minardi Junior Team, finishing the year in 13th place.

 The following year, Afanasyev took part in a full Formula Renault 2.0 season, driving with Lukoil Racing team.
 He finished tenth overall in that year.
 He also contested thirteen races of the Eurocup Formula Renault 2.0, hugely crashed at Bilbao and taking a best race result of fourth at Oschersleben to finish twenty-fourth in the standings.

-In 2006 Afanasiev moved up to new Formula Renault 2.0 Northern European Cup championship for Lukoil Racing team.
+In 2006, Afanasiev moved up to new Formula Renault 2.0 Northern European Cup championship for Lukoil Racing team.
 He finished eighth overall in that year.
 He also contested ten races of the Formule Renault 2.0 Suisse championship and finishing as runner-up.

 Formula 3 Euro Series

-In 2007 Afanasyev made his debut in Formula 3 Euro Series for HBR Motorsport team.
-Also he contested in Masters of Formula 3 at Zolder, but he did not qualify and missed the race.
+In 2007, Afanasyev made his debut in Formula 3 Euro Series for HBR Motorsport team.
+He also contested in Masters of Formula 3 at Zolder, but he did not qualify and missed the race.